lake-wg/authz/draft-selander-ace-ake-authz.md

 The procedure involves a device, a domain authenticator and an authorization server.
 The device and authenticator performs mutual authentication and authorization, assisted by the authorization server which provides relevant authorization information to the device (a "voucher") and the authenticator.

-The protocol specified in this document optimizes the message count by performing authorization and enrolment in parallel with authentication, instead of in sequence which is common for network access.
+The protocol specified in this document optimizes the message count by performing authorization and enrollment in parallel with authentication, instead of in sequence which is common for network access.
 It further reuses protocol elements from the authentication protocol leading to reduced message sizes on constrained links.

 The specification assumes a lightweight AKE protocol {{I-D.ietf-lake-reqs}} between device and authenticator, and defines the integration of a lightweight authorization procedure.
 This enables a secure target interaction in few message exchanges.
-In this document we consider the target interaction to be "enrolment", for example certificate enrolment (such as {{I-D.ietf-ace-coap-est}}) or joining a network for the first time (e.g. {{I-D.ietf-6tisch-minimal-security}}), but it can be applied to authorize other target interactions.
+In this document we consider the target interaction to be "enrollment", for example certificate enrollment (such as {{I-D.ietf-ace-coap-est}}) or joining a network for the first time (e.g. {{I-D.ietf-6tisch-minimal-security}}), but it can be applied to authorize other target interactions.

 This protocol is applicable in a wide variety of settings, and can be mapped to different authorization architectures.
 This document specifies a profile of the ACE framework {{I-D.ietf-ace-oauth-authz}}.